Perth to Tasmania 2024/5

 2/10 534km

 Ended the survey with 8sp including about 100 Masked Woodswallows.
 First stop was Goldfields Rd Merridin for 7sp.
 At rail bridge Yerbillon the only thing happening was some work on the railway line.
-Mt Rankin Moorins Rd only had Galah.
+Mt Rankin Moorine Rock only had Galah.
 Being October we were at the end of the flower season, which is best expressed in heathland, powerline Emu Fence Rd Ghooli is heathland and there was a good show of colour, with the likes of White-fronted Honeyeater taking advantage.
-Kiralee Rocks camp had a Little Black Cormorant as did Boondi Rock camp.
+Karalee Rocks camp had a Little Black Cormorant as did Boondi Rock camp.
 Dry lake 47km west of Coolgardie was the site of the day.
 This is in the national park.
 They’ve run a bulldozer parallel to the road as a fire break and the lake as such was dry, but I flushed a Chestnut-backed Quail-thrush and then got scolded by a pair of Southern Scrub-robins.
 Coolgardie Gorge was dry as usual now but I got a threesome of Red-backed Kingfishers.
-It was getting on dark when we camped at Hyden Norseman Rd east with rain threatening.
+A stop at Koolgardie turnoff didn’t net much.
+It was getting on dark when we camped at Hyden Norseman Tk east with rain threatening.
 Sure enough we’d just started to eat when the rain arrived and we had to hastily get things put away before we ate.
 Bed not long after.

 Flame Gravillea